Layover at Berlin Brandenburg AirportThings to Do and Useful Tips for your Layover at Berlin Airport

 Get the Most Out of your Layover at Berlin Airport

-Who said that a layover at Berlin airport should be a “necessary evil”?
+Who said that a layover at Berlin Airport should be a “necessary evil”?
 And what’s stopping you from making your airport layover an unforgettable part of your journey?
 Unquestionably, the spare time between flights can be wearying and harrowing, especially after a long and tiring flight.
-However, Berlin airport offers fine services and provides passengers with premium amenities.
-Hence, all you have to do to enjoy your free time at BER airport is to fully exploit the opportunities and options offered by the new Brandenburg airport.
+However, Berlin Airport offers quality services and provides passengers with premium amenities.
+Hence, all you have to do to enjoy your free time at BER Airport is to exploit the opportunities and options offered by the new Brandenburg Airport to the fullest.

-How long is your layover at Berlin airport?
-If your spare time is short, you should explore the airport area and why not, travel between the airport’s terminals.
-BER Terminal 1 offers a broader variety of facilities and services, so if your arriving terminal is Terminal 5, you should definitely opt for a quick transfer to the new airport terminal building.
+How long is your layover at Berlin Airport?
+If your spare time is short, you should explore the airport area and -why not- travel between the airport’s terminals.
+BER terminal 1 offers a wide variety of facilities and services.
 On the other hand, if you have a long waiting time ahead of you, you should leave the airport, get to the city and get to know some of the most popular attractions of the German capital.

 Things to Do at Brandenburg Berlin Airport

-Do you wonder about what to do during your short layover at the new Berlin airport?
-BER airport offers adequate amenities to pass the time and have an overall pleasant stay.
-Whether you are travelling for business or pleasure, with children, company or alone, Berlin airport gives you all the pieces for an enjoyable stop-off.
+Do you wonder about what to do during your short layover at the new Berlin Αirport?
+BER Airport offers adequate amenities to pass the time and have an overall pleasant stay.
+Whether you are traveling for business or pleasure, with children, company, or alone, Berlin Airport gives you all the pieces for an enjoyable stop-off.
 So, here are some ideas about how to match them together!

 Shopping Therapy at Berlin Airport

-Both Terminals 1 and 5 (Terminal 2 is not operational yet) offer a “shopping heaven”, large shopping areas where you can find whatever you may look for.
-Last-minute presents, famous brands, local stores, BER airport has all the answers depending on your desires!
-Are you travelling on a budget and want to avoid unnecessary expenses?
-Take a walk and go for window shopping.
+Both terminals 1 and 2 offer a “shopping heaven”.
+Large shopping areas where you can find whatever you may want.
+Last-minute presents, famous brands, local stores, BER Airport has all the answers depending on your desires!
+Are you traveling on a budget and want to avoid unnecessary expenses?
+Take a walk and go window shopping.
 Still a pleasing and relaxing experience!

 Drink & Dine at Berlin Airport

 Taste the local cuisine or international dishes, or even indulge yourself in a coffee treat or a decadent drink.
-The food court is located on the second floor of Terminal 1.
-At Terminal 5, restaurants and bars are scattered inside and outside the terminal’s area.
+The food court is located on the second floor of terminal 1.
+At terminal 2, restaurants and bars are scattered outdoors but mainly on the Departures level (E1).

 Free Wi-Fi at Berlin Airport

 Use the airport’s free Wi-Fi to surf the net.
-Do everything you have always wanted to do online and never seemed to find the time.
-Search thoroughly whatever you may be interested in, check your social media, contact people you’ve lost touch with, sort through your emails, even finish your job project.
-If you are too tired and not so much into discovering the airport Terminals, find a comfortable seat and just browse online.
+Do everything you have always wanted to do online and never seem to find the time.
+Thoroughly search for whatever you may be interested in, check your social media, contact people you’ve lost touch with, sort through your emails, and even finish your job project.
+If you are too tired and not so much into discovering the airport terminals, find a comfortable seat and just browse online.